trujilml/employee-tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role

-Getting Started
-You’ll need to use the MySQL2 package (Links to an external site.) to connect to your MySQL database and perform queries, the Inquirer package (Links to an external site.) to interact with the user via the command line, and the console.table package (Links to an external site.) to print MySQL rows to the console.

-Important: You will be committing a file that contains your database credentials.
-Make sure that your MySQL password is not used for any other personal accounts, because it will be visible on GitHub. dotenv is used.

-You might also want to make your queries asynchronous.
-MySQL2 exposes a .promise() function on Connections to upgrade an existing non-Promise connection to use Promises.

 Bonus
 Try to add some additional functionality to your application, such as the ability to do the following: